September 20-22, 2022 Tuesday thru Thursday at Meet Las Vegas & via Zoom

 When she's not guiding the practice of those engaged with Check Your Privilege, Myisha lives her role as a mental health advocate to facilitate wellness workshops and peer support groups with black, brown and indgenious womxn through a restorative justice project she founded and sponsors called, Brown Sisters Speak.

 Jamal Taylor is an activist and advocate based in Louisiana.
 Jamal is also working to end racism as an educator in the space.
 He has worked tirelessly to ensure that police brutality ends across the State of Louisiana.
 He is an accomplished speaker that has been interviewed by the NY Times, People Magazine, People TV, Dr. Oz, and many other national outlets.
 Jamal believes in the power of collective organizing and has facilitated several protests across the state.
 Most notably he is the advocate for the family of Quawan Charles, a 15-year old boy found dead in a sugar cane ditch in Louisiana.
-He frequently says that when we stand we give subconscious permission for others to stand with us.
+His work is grounded in love and will frequently be heard saying, “I love you on purpose.

 is a psychic channel, spiritual guide/teacher, entrepreneur, and your favorite Human Design bae.
 The work she does in the world is about transformation.
 She offers people a deeper look into themselves, helping them re-frame who they are, and clarify where and why they belong.
 She does this through spiritual self-development, Human Design, astrology, and metaphysics.
 She’s also the host of the Is My Aura On Straight Podcast.